-Characterized by the absence of polyps, but the presence of increased risk of colorectal cancer, up to 40 %.
+Characterized by the absence of polyps, but the presence of an increased risk of colorectal cancer, up to 40%.
 The mutation affects the DNA mismatch repair genes such as hMLH1, hMSH2, hMSH6, hPMS1 and hPMS2.
 It is classified into two types: Lynch I and Lynch II.

-- Lynch I: Has early onset colorectal cancer with absence of polyps.
+- Lynch I: Has early onset colorectal cancer with the absence of polyps.

 - Lynch II: Same features of Lynch I in addition to increased number and risk for other cancers such as cancers of the skin, stomach, female genital tract, pancreas, brain, breast, biliary tract and others.